Development guide

 If the hook is silently not firing, the most common causes are:

-plugin/dist/pre-hook.jsorplugin/dist/post-hook.jsis missing — runbun run bundleto generate both.- The plugin directory path is wrong — verify the path passed to
+plugin/dist/pre-hook.jsorplugin/dist/post-hook.jsis missing: runbun run bundleto generate both.- The plugin directory path is wrong: verify the path passed to

---plugin-dirpoints to theplugin/subdirectory, not the repo root. - A stale hook after editing source — run
+--plugin-dirpoints to theplugin/subdirectory, not the repo root. - A stale hook after editing source: run

-bun run bundle && /reload-plugins.
+bun run bundle && /reload-plugins. - Node.js is not on

 Scripts